HariMalode/TE-Sem6-Endsem-Notes/WT3.md

 ---
 ### Q5.
 Explain  the concept of XML.
 Explain DTDs with example to use DTD in XML File
 XML, or Extensible Markup Language, is a versatile and widely-used markup language designed to store and transport data in a structured format.
-Unlike HTML, which is primarily used for displaying data on web pages, XML focuses on describing the structure and content of data in a machine-readable format.
+Unlike HTML, which is primarily used for representation data on web pages, XML focuses on describing the structure and content of data in a machine-readable format.
 XML is commonly used for data interchange between different systems and platforms, as well as for configuration files, document storage, and more.

 The key concepts of XML include: